 Target Long-Term Expected

 ALL FUNDS - Asset Class Allocation Real Rate of Return

-Global Equity 43.50% 7.48%
+Global Equity 42.33% 7.48%

-Risk Reduction & Mitigation 21.50% 2.37%
+Risk Reduction & Mitigation 21.37% 2.37%

 Credit Oriented Fixed Income 15.00% 5.47%

 Real Assets to include Real Estate Equity 20.00% 6.48%

+Multi-risk allocation 1.30%

 Total 100.00%

-Discount rate
+Discount Rate

-A single discount rate of 7.25% was used to measure the total pension liability as of June 30, 2018.
+A single discount rate of 7.25% was used to measure the total pension liability as of June 30, 2019.
 This single discount rate was based on a long-term expected rate of return on pension plan investments of 7.25%, compounded annually, net of expense.
 Based on the stated assumptions and the projection of cash flows, the plan's fiduciary net position and future contributions were projected to be available to finance all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all period of projected benefit payments to determine the total pension liability.